obtbe/obtbe/README.md

 ## 🙋‍♀️ About Me
-- 📊 I'm a Google Certified Data Analyst and DS4A fellow at Correlation One.
+- 📊 I'm a Google Certified Data Analyst and a DS4A fellow at [Correlation One](https://www.correlation-one.com/).
-- 📐 Pursuing a BS-CS at University of the People.
+- 📐 Pursuing a BS-CS at the University of the People.
 - 🔍 Love learning new skills.
 - ✏ Post every other week on my [blog](https://zeidombo.com/) where I write about data analytics, switching careers or learning new skills.
 - ✉ I send out a [newsletter](https://zeidombo.substact.com/) every 3 weeks with: 1 new blog post from me; and 3 bite-sized resources related to data analytics, marchine learning and Python.